Random dynamics on real and complex projective surfaces: Introduction

 \begin{mthm} Let $X_\R$ be a real projective surface and $\nu$ be a finitely supported symmetric probability measure on $\Aut(X_\R)$.
 If $\Gamma_\nu$ preserves an area form on $X(\R)$, then every ergodic $\nu$-stationary measure $\mu$ on $X(\R)$ is either invariant or supported on a proper $\Gamma_\nu$-invariant subvariety.
 In particular if there is no $\Gamma_\nu$-invariant algebraic curve, the random dynamical system $(X,\nu)$ is stiff. \end{mthm}

-This theorem is mostly interesting when $\Gamma_\nu$ is non-elementary and we will focus on this case in the remainder of this introduction.

-Stationary measures supported on invariant curves are rather easy to analyse (see~\S\ref{par:invariant_curves2}).
-Moreover, it is always possible to contract all $\Gamma_\nu$-invariant curves, creating a complex analytic surface $X_0$ with finitely many singularities.
+This theorem is mostly interesting when $\Gamma_\nu$ is non-elementary and we focus on this case in the remainder of this introduction.
+Stationary measures supported on invariant curves are easily analysed (see~\S\ref{par:invariant_curves2}).
+Moreover, if $\Gamma_\nu$ is non-elementary, it is always possible to contract all $\Gamma_\nu$-invariant curves, creating a complex analytic surface $X_0$ with finitely many singularities.
 Then on $X_0(\R)$, stiffness holds unconditionally.

 This result applies to many interesting examples, because Abelian, K3, and Enriques surfaces, which concentrate most of the dynamically interesting automorphisms on compact complex surfaces, admit a canonical $\Aut(X)$-invariant $2$-form.
-In particular, it applies to the dynamics of pentagon foldings.
-Note also that linear Anosov maps on $\R^2/\Z^2$ fall into this category, so Theorem \ref{mthm:stiffness} contains the stiffness statement of \cite{BFLM}.
-While not directly covered by this article, the character variety of the once punctured torus (or the four times punctured sphere) should be amenable to the same strategy (see~\cite{Cantat:BHPS, Goldman:1988, Goldman:2003}).
+In particular, it applies to pentagon foldings.
+Note also that linear Anosov maps on $\R^2/\Z^2$ fall into this category, so Theorem \ref{mthm:stiffness} contains the stiffness statement of \cite{BFLM} in the two-dimensional case.